 They laugh.
 “You won’t manage, you can’t see your hand in front of your face out there.
 Besides, it’s a narrow, rocky path, too hard to follow in the dark, you could fall into the sea at the end!”
 We gently insist we will be careful before quickly heading out the door just as our ability to stifle our laughter gives way completely.

 Now we have the humiliation of going back inside and admitting the couple were right, a walk was a ridiculous suggestion.
-Tired by now and having run out of ideas of what to do, we decide to turn in for the night.
+Tired by now, and having run out of ideas of what to do beyond trying to watch TV with the couple, we decide to turn in for the night.
 The room is decorated in daffodil yellow, curtains, walls, everything, and the bedding feels fresh out of its packaging, like just a few hours ago.
 We get ready for bed laughing at the newness of it all.
 We hear the couple retire to their own room shortly after.

 Young, in love and on vacation, we climb into bed with “plans”, although I bring things to an abrupt standstill when the bed makes a sound.
 He reassures me we can be quiet, and that they won’t hear, but I feel like someone’s parents are in the next room and there is no way I can enjoy any intimate contact on that bed and risk it making a single creak as a giveaway.
 We de-camp to the floor, occupying a gap about 18” wide next to the bed.
 Yes, if you are picturing that space, it is much narrower than the bathroom on an average aeroplane.
 We manage somehow, though decidedly, it was not the best sex ever.

-I call the nice man at the B&B on Lake Windermere, who serendipitously has just had a cancellation to book for two more nights.
-We then come up with an excuse that one of us needs to get back for work and we have to head back early.
-We pack the car, take a handful off brochures with the promise to recommend the B&B to all our friends, and scarper back along the coast and south to the Lakes.
+I call the nice man at the B&B on Lake Windermere, who serendipitously has just had a cancellation, to book us in there for two more nights.
+We then come up with an excuse that one of us needs to get back for work and we “sadly” have to head back early.
+We pack the car, take a handful of brochures with the promise to recommend the B&B to all our friends, and scarper back along the coast and south to the Lakes.

 It was not the most relaxing 24hrs of our lives, but was a hilarious adventure which was well worth the trek.
-And as I’m writing this, I’m now wondering if they perhaps wrote a blog about us, too?
+And as I’m writing this, many years later, I’m now wondering if they perhaps wrote a blog about us, too?